-Janine Guthrie joined Tayntons in May 2014 from a top Legal 100 firm in London which was also a top 25 Private Client firm returning back to her Gloucestershire roots.
-She heads up the Private Client Department.
+Before returning to her Gloucestershire roots and joining Tayntons in 2014, Janine worked at a top Legal 100 firm in London which was also a top 25 Private Client firm.

-She advises individuals and families on all aspects of private client work including Wills, Lasting Powers of Attorney, Enduring Powers of Attorney, Deputyships, Trusts, Care fees and probate.
+With over 10 years of experience in Private Client, Janine has advised thousands of individuals and families on all aspects of private client work including Wills, Lasting Powers of Attorney, Enduring Powers of Attorney, Deputyships, Contentious Deputyships and Lasting Powers of Attorney, Trusts, Care fees and probate.

 Her notable work includes: